SERG-Delft/serg-delft.github.io/_events/2021-06-23-testknight-presentation.md

 - Assertion suggestion
 - Visualization of coverage changes

 TestKnight was developed as part of the CSE2000 Software Project course.
-This presentation is also part of the course and will be held on [zoom](https://tudelft.zoom.us/j/99867803385?pwd=S0RwODhZRkgyV0VHanlPbXEza0xqdz09).
+This presentation is also part of the course and will be held on Zoom.